Skip to content

 Architecture overview

-The registry stack is organized around two layers: a portable metadata layer and a runtime services layer.
+The formal registry stack has four products: Registry Platform, Registry Manifest, Registry Relay, and Registry Notary.
+The stack is organized around two layers: a portable metadata layer and a runtime services layer.
 The metadata layer (Registry Manifest) compiles and renders discovery artifacts that describe what a registry exposes, without touching production sources.
 The runtime services layer (Registry Relay, Registry Notary) binds those artifacts to real data, enforces access control, evaluates claims, serves delegated evaluation between trusted Notaries, and issues credentials.
 Registry Platform provides shared Rust primitives consumed by both runtime services.
-Registry Atlas inspects the published artifacts.
-Registry Lab runs all services together in a local demo.
+Solmara Lab is a separate adopter project that runs published stack images in local and hosted demo topologies.
+It is not a formal Registry Stack product.

 This split matters because it separates the obligation to describe (what a registry declares it can expose and under what policy) from the obligation to enforce (what a running service will actually return to an authorized caller).
 A reviewer can audit the portable metadata bundle before any runtime service is deployed.
 An integrator can validate schemas and claim shapes offline.
 A governance team can publish updated policy documents without touching deployment config.